Ketamine Addiction and Effects

-- Increased heart rate and blood pressure
+- Increased heart rate.

-- Feeling of being dissociated from oneself
+- Feeling of being disconnected from oneself

-- Memory lapses
+- Memory lapses.

-- Immobility or inability to move
+- Immobility or inability to move.

-- Slowed breathing
+- Slowed breathing.

 - Involuntary eye movement

-- Dilated pupils
+- Dilated pupils.

-- Muscle stiffening
+- Muscle stiffening.

-- Tearing up
+- Tearing up.

 Health Concerns of Long-Term Abuse